G. Russell Case

 James L. Poulton, Donna Poulton, Painters’ of Grand Teton National Park

-National Cowboy Hall of Fame, Ok; Phippen Museum, Prescott, AZ; Springville Museum, UT; Brigham City Museum of Fine Art, Brigham City, Utah; Sear Art Museum at Dixie College, St. George, UT
+National Cowboy Hall of Fame, Oklahoma City, OK; Phippen Museum, Prescott, AZ; Springville Museum, UT; Brigham City Museum of Fine Art, Brigham City, Utah; Sear Art Museum at Dixie College, St. George, UT